hanswillem/Tiny-OSC/README.md

 You can target most Blender properties.
 Just try it.

 ## Recording Keyframes
-- Place the playhead anywhere in the timeline and click **Record Keyframes** — Blender will inserting keys.
+- Place the playhead anywhere in the timeline and click **Record Keyframes** — Blender will start inserting keys.

 The resulting animation curves can look a bit wonky, but wonky is good.